 In this great prophecy, called the “Dynastic Oracle,” God promises to be with David and his descendants forever.
 God will give him an heir whose kingdom will be firm.
 “I will be a father to him and he a son to me.”
 Even if his descendants are unworthy, sinful, God will not turn away, as God did with Saul.
 His promise stands unbroken, forever.

 How often in the gospels Jesus is called “Son of David.”
-He is no passing visitor, come and gone.
-His kingdom endures; his throne stands forever.
+No passing visitor, who come and goes, his kingdom endures; his throne stands forever.
 He will never turn away.
 His door is always open.
+Each morning at prayer we hear Zachariah’s canticle.”
+The tender compassion of our God. like the dawn, is ours each day.